BatchSource/School-Notes-Pro/README.md

 - Use a STEM 2019 schedule, or use a completely custom schedule (Unlimited classes and times, without missing out on any features)
 - Say how much time is left in your class
 - Add unlimited homework assignments with a clickable GUI
+- See which assignments are late
 - A nice, clickable, and extremely customizable GUI
 - Dynamic classes for each day
 - Optioms to change background and foreground color to any HEX value
 - Change the transparancy to any value
 - Set it to always be on top
+- Change the current weekday
 - And a lot more!